Scott-Mahoney/quartz-ttrpg/content/systems/Call-Of-Cthulhu-7e/Cthulhu-By-Gaslight/Keepers Guide/01 - A Keeper's Miscellany.md

 Here are some examples of late-Victorian crimes, which may spark inspiration for plots or serve as background for characters and scenarios.

 ### Trial of the Detectives (1877)
 Also known as the “Turf Fraud Scandal,” the Trial of the Detectives did much to undermine public trust in the still relatively new plainclothes detective branch of the police force.
 The case began with the arrest in Rotterdam in the Netherlands of Harry Benson and William Kurr, British confidence tricksters who had been running a fraudulent betting ring on English horse races across the continent, netting tens of thousands of pounds in the process.

 When shipped back to London, the men revealed that they got away with it for so long because they were paying Metropolitan Police detectives to protect them.
 Three detectives: Detective Chief Inspectors Palmer and Druscovitch, and Detective Meiklejohn, received guilty verdicts for perverting the course of justice, while a fourth officer, Detective Chief Inspector Clarke, was acquitted but required to resign.
 As a result of this case, Scotland Yard reorganized police detectives into a dedicated unit in 1878—the Criminal Investigation Department, or CID.

 ### The Barnes Mystery (1879)
 This case, also known as the Richmond Murder, was notorious because it was a manifestation of a great middle-class fear: that house servants might turn violently upon their employers.
 On March 5, 1879, a box washed up near Barnes Railway Bridge containing a woman’s torso and legs, all wrapped in brown paper.
-A few days later, Kate Webster, the live-in maid of the widowed and somewhat eccentric Mrs. Julia
-Thomas, was seen by neighbors in Richmond trying to offload the house’s furniture to a Hammersmith publican (owner of a drinking house) while wearing her mistress’ clothes and using her name.
+A few days later, Kate Webster, the live-in maid of the widowed and somewhat eccentric Mrs. Julia Thomas, was seen by neighbours in Richmond trying to offload the house’s furniture to a Hammersmith publican (owner of a drinking house) while wearing her mistress’ clothes and using her name.

 While Webster fled to her home in Ireland, the police searched the semi-detached house in Richmond and found fingerbones and bloodstains—and a letter with Webster’s home address.
 The head constable of Wexford, aware of Scotland Yard‘s interest in Webster, recognized her from a previous larceny arrest, and the Royal Irish Constabulary traced her to her Killanne and arrested her at her uncle’s farm.
 Crowds lined the streets in both Ireland and London to gawk and jeer her along her route.
 She tried unsuccessfully to blame the publican and two of her own friends for the murder, as well as pleading pregnancy, but was convicted at the Old Bailey and hanged—making a full confession before she died.

 Webster had a long criminal history and a short, unsuccessful career as a maidservant.
-She’d quarreled with Mrs. Thomas who’d given her a few days’ notice at the end of February, only a month after being engaged.
+She’d quarrelled with Mrs. Thomas who’d given her a few days’ notice at the end of February, only a month after being engaged.
 She’d murdered her mistress by pushing her downstairs, dismembered the body, boiled it in the scullery copper, burned as much as she could, buried the head (which didn’t turn up until 2010), and dropped the rest in the Thames.
 She then spent three weeks living under Thomas’ identity—a further outrage to Victorian sensibilities—before anyone discovered her ruse.
 There were also claims that she offered the rendered fat to local people as beef dripping.
 The crime inspired multiple street ballads.
-The semi-detached murder house at 2 Mayfield
-Cottages, shut up for 20 years, was unsaleable and acquired a reputation for being haunted; it was the subject of several paranormal vigils.
+The semi-detached murder house at 2 Mayfield Cottages, shut up for 20 years, was unsaleable and acquired a reputation for being haunted; it was the subject of several paranormal vigils.

 ### The Resurrected Earl (1881)
 ![[The Resurrected Earl.png]]